Do you know some of the best vitamin B5 foods? Well first, do you know what is vitamin B5?

 - Cauliflower Tabbouleh Salad Recipe

-It’s not hard to find more culinary creations that are rich in B5 — simply pick a vitamin B5 food from the list above and search for recipes that include that food.
+It’s not hard to find more culinary creations that are rich in dietary B5.
+Simply pick a vitamin B5 food from the list above and search for recipes that include that food.

-Consumption of vitamin B5 foods on a consistent basis is the safest way to ensure healthy B5 levels.
-Vitamin B5 is available as a supplement in a few forms including D-pantothenic acid as well as calcium pantothenate and dexpanthenol, which are chemically derived from D-pantothenic acid.
-(22)
+Consumption of vitamin B5 foods on a consistent basis is the safest way to ensure proper B5 levels.
+Vitamin B5 is available as a supplement in a few forms, including D-pantothenic acid as well as calcium pantothenate and dexpanthenol, which are chemically derived from D-pantothenic acid.

 At a very high dosage, B5 supplementation may lead to diarrhea and/or an increased risk of bleeding.
-This is especially a concern to anyone taking blood thinners such as warfarin or aspirin.
-(23)
+This is especially a concern to anyone taking blood thinners, such as warfarin or aspirin.

 Vitamin B5 foods are not hard to find or expensive.
-It’s not common to have a B5 deficiency, but that doesn’t mean you don’t want to make sure you are getting this essential B vitamin in your diet regularly.
+It’s not common to have a B5 deficiency, but you want to meet the dietary reference intakes each day if you can.

-From meat to fish to vegetables to beans, there are so many choices when it comes to healthy and delicious B5 rich food options.
-With all of the many vitamin b5 benefits to your health, I hope you’ll be trying one (or a few) of my vitamin B5 rich recipes soon.
+From meat to fish to vegetables to beans, there are so many choices when it comes to healthy and delicious B5-rich food options.
+With all of the many vitamin b5 benefits to your health, I hope you’ll try one (or a few) of my vitamin B5-rich recipes soon and continue to consume vitamin B5 foods daily.

 Get FREE Access!